MultiSafepay/docs/content/my-account/create-account.md

     id5(Yes= Partner account, <br> e.g. digital agencies, SaaS companies)

 {{< /mermaid >}}
-&nbsp;

-## Test accounts
+# Test accounts

 You may want to start with a test account.
 This is a free account where you can build and test your integration, explore payment features, and process test transactions.
-You can then create a live account and [onboard](/account/onboarding-golive/) to start processing real payments.
+You can then create a live account and [onboard](/onboarding/) to start processing real payments.

 To create a free test account:

 - Fill out the [signup form](https://testmerchant.multisafepay.com/signup).
 - Sign in to your [test dashboard](https://testmerchant.multisafepay.com) using the security code we email you.

-## Live accounts
+# Live accounts

-To create and [onboard](/account/onboarding-golive/) a live account and start processing real payments, follow these steps:
+To create and [onboard](/onboarding/) a live account and start processing real payments, follow these steps:

-**1.** Fill out the relevant signup form:
+1. Fill out the relevant signup form:

 |   |  |  |
 |---|---|---|